100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 docker-compose -f docker-compose-dev.yml up --build
 ```

-Please build container and run it with last command.
+Please build containers and run them with last command.
 You should see logs from `backend` and `nginx` in the terminal.

-OK, let's go into browser and go to [`http://0.0.0.0`](http://0.0.0.0) address.
+OK, let's go into browser and go to [http://0.0.0.0](http://0.0.0.0) address.
 You should see the `Home` view.
 Let's try to login:

 [![Login error](login_error.png){:.image-border}](login_error.png)

 After login attempt you should see toast with error: "Network Error" and some errors in the console.

 We need to update our code.
-In the frontend we need to set in the `axios` to point to correct address of server.
-In the backend we need to add `0.0.0.0` to `ALLOWED_HOSTS`.
+We need to set `axios` configuration to point to correct address of server in the frontend.
+In the backend, we need to add `0.0.0.0` to `ALLOWED_HOSTS` (in `settings.py` file).

 Update `frontend/src/App.js` code.